led02/card10_firmware/Documentation/overview.rst

 Epicardium API
 --------------
 Epicardium exposes lots of functionality via the *Epicardium API*.
-The technical details if this API can be found in this :ref:`overview
+The technical details of this API can be found in this :ref:`overview
 <epicardium_api_overview>`.
-If you are interesting in adding new API calls,
+If you are interested in adding new API calls,
 you should probably read the :ref:`epicardium_api_guide` guide.

 Pycardium